EOFY Offer: 90% off your plan for your first 3 months

 How does accumulated depreciation affect cash flow?

-• Lower taxable income means lower tax bills
+• lower taxable income results in lower tax bills

-• Lower taxes mean more cash stays in your business
+• lower taxes keep more cash in your business

 What happens to an asset's accumulated depreciation when you sell it?

-An asset's accumulated depreciation is removed from the balance sheet when you sell it.
-According to accounting standards, depreciation stops at the earlier of the date the asset is classified as held for sale or the date it is derecognised from the books.
+When you sell an asset, you remove its accumulated depreciation from the balance sheet.
+This aligns with accounting standards stating that depreciation of an asset ceases when you classify it as held for sale or derecognise it.
+Depreciation stops at the earlier of the date you classify the asset as held for sale or the date you derecognise it from the books.

-The asset's book value at the time of disposal (asset cost – accumulated depreciation) is compared with the sale price to determine a net gain or loss.
+You compare the asset's book value at disposal (asset cost minus accumulated depreciation) with the sale price to determine a gain or loss.

 Disclaimer